s-touchstone/Alias_Manager/README.md

 in which the aliases will be stored.
 The custom aliases can be modified at any time if a mistake is made in syntax or if you want to change the alias's name.
 It is a very simple tool to use.

+NOTE: This program is not complete yet as of 02012019